bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 ## Questions

-1. What is React JS and what problems does it try and solve?
+1. What is React JS and what problems does it try and solve? - React is a UI library that uses the concept of components made up of small bits of the UI assembled together to render potentially feature rich completed UI.
+React tries to solve the problem of feature rich constantly changing state and a way to render that state smoothly and efficiently.

-1. What does it mean to _think_ in react?
+1. What does it mean to _think_ in react? - Thinking in react means thinking in components.
+Taking the programming problem and breaking it down into visual/functional components in order to solve the problem.
+This requires passing props and state around, which is the complicated part of React.

-1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component. - A class/stateful component is one that handles/manipulates state in some way.
+A functional component does not handle state and can be used merely for presentational or logical reasons.
+The Class/Stateful component will always have a render method for rendering state.

-1. Describe state.
+1. Describe state. - state is the dynamic data that is rendered and displayed to the screen and is subject to change at any moment as the user interacts with the UI.
+State is merely data that is subject to change and has to be re-rendered to the screen.

-1. Describe props.
+1. Describe props. - props are like arguments that are passed.
+They are properties passed into functions and also classes.
+Props allow us to pass specific information into the class/function for processing.

 ## Project